alex-savin/esp32-p4-c6-hdmi-cec-ir/GPIOs.md

 with the USB PHY unconnected there is no USB-JTAG fallback.
 See [Improvements.md §2.8](Improvements.md) — this is blocking and must be fixed before fabrication.

+Rework 20 (USB-Serial-JTAG on GPIO 24/25) will add a USB flash/debug path that works from ROM — but the GPIO35 strap fix **stays mandatory**: it is the only entry that survives firmware wedging the USB block or reassigning its pins.

 ---